9 Best Ski Resorts in New Mexico, 2024/25

 The resort is an eclectic mix of old-school charm combined with modern amenities.
 Over the past few years, under new management, the resort has undertaken over $300 million in significant improvements to the lifts and the base areas without diluting the traditional appeal of bygone days.

-The new money has resulted in a revitalized base area, including new high-end accommodation at the Blake Hotel, expanded tree skiing, a new "goldolita," and a new high-speed quad chair.
+The new money has resulted in a revitalized base area, including new high-end accommodation at the Blake Hotel, expanded tree skiing, a "goldolita," and a high-speed quad chair.

-For the 2023/24 season, the resort will see an additional two new lifts.
-The first of these is likely the most welcome of them all; the replacement of the old fixed grip Chair 4 with a high-speed detachable quad.
-The new lift cuts the ride time in half and will go a long way toward eliminating the bottleneck in this area.
+Last season the resort added two lifts.
+The first of these was the most important; the replacement of the old fixed-grip Chair 4 with a high-speed detachable quad.
+The quad lift cuts the ride time in half and has gone a long way toward eliminating the bottleneck in this area.

-The second chair is over in the beginners' area with the replacement of the Pioneers lift.
-The new chair is a fixed-grip triple chair, perfect for those learning how to ski and becoming familiar with riding on chairlifts.
+The second chair is over in the beginners' area, replacing the Pioneer lift.
+The chair is a fixed-grip triple chair, perfect for those learning how to ski and becoming familiar with riding on chairlifts.

 The resort is known for its challenging terrain.
 Over half the runs are intermediate or expert-rated, but you'll still find plenty of variety.
 The 110 runs are a mix of cruisers; steep black diamonds; and, with 25 feet of snow annually, stashes of deep snow hidden in the trees.
 In addition to the gondolita, Taos Ski Valley has two high-speed quad chairlifts, two fixed-grip quad chairlifts, four triple chair lifts, and three surface lifts.